IATI/iati-publisher-docs/docs/publish-activity.rst

 Publish an activity
 ###################

-Multiple activities can be published at once from the activity listing page, or individually from each activity's detail page.
+Activities can be published from the listing page, or from an individual activity's detail page.

+*Publishing multiple activities from the activity listing page:*

 .. figure:: images/publish-activity-list.png
     :width: 100 %